microsoft/AutonomousDrivingCookbook/AirSimE2EDeepLearning/README.md

 **[Aditya Sharma](https://www.linkedin.com/in/adityasharmacmu/)**, Program Manager, Microsoft

-*(This tutorial has been developed by the Microsoft Deep Learning and Robotics Garage Chapter)*

 ## Overview

 In this tutorial, you will learn how to train and test an end-to-end deep learning model for autonomous driving using data collected from the [AirSim simulation environment](https://github.com/Microsoft/AirSim).
 You will train a model to learn how to steer a car through a portion of the Landscape map in AirSim using only one of the front facing webcams as visual input.
 Such a task is usually considered the "hello world" of autonomous driving, but after finishing this tutorial you will have enough background to start exploring new ideas on your own.
 Through the length of this tutorial, you will also learn some practical aspects and nuances of working with end-to-end deep learning methods.

-Here's a short sample of the model in action. :
+Here's a short sample of the model in action:

 ![car-driving](car_driving.gif)